EmbarkStudios/cargo-about/CONTRIBUTING.md

 ### Rust

-You can read about our standards and recommendations for working with Rust [here](https://github.com/EmbarkStudios/rust-ecosystem/blob/master/guidelines.md).
+You can read about our standards and recommendations for working with Rust [here](https://github.com/EmbarkStudios/rust-ecosystem/blob/main/guidelines.md).

 ### Python

 We recommend following [PEP8 conventions](https://www.python.org/dev/peps/pep-0008/) when working with Python modules.

-### JavaScript
+### JavaScript & TypeScript

-We follow the [AirBnB JavaScript style guide](https://github.com/airbnb/javascript).
-You can find the ESLint configuration in relevant repositories.
+We use [Prettier](https://prettier.io/) with the default settings to auto-format our JavaScript and TypeScript code.

 ## Licensing

-Unless otherwise specified, all Embark open source projects are licensed under a dual MIT OR Apache-2.0 license, allowing licensees to chose either at their option.
-You can read more in each project's respective README.
+Unless otherwise specified, all Embark open source projects shall comply with the Rust standard licensing model (MIT + Apache 2.0) and are thereby licensed under a dual license, allowing licensees to choose either MIT OR Apache-2.0 at their option.

-## Code of Conduct
+## Contributor Terms

+Thank you for your interest in Embark Studios’ open source project.
+By providing a contribution (new or modified code, other input, feedback or suggestions etc.) you agree to these Contributor Terms.

+You confirm that each of your contributions has been created by you and that you are the copyright owner.
+You also confirm that you have the right to provide the contribution to us and that you do it under the Rust dual licence model (MIT + Apache 2.0).

+If you want to contribute something that is not your original creation, you may submit it to Embark Studios separately from any contribution, including details of its source and of any license or other restriction (such as related patents, trademarks,  agreements etc.)

-Please note that our projects are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that they are welcoming places for everyone to contribute.
-By participating in any Embark open source project, you agree to abide by these terms.
+Please also note that our projects are released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that they are welcoming places for everyone to contribute.
+By participating in any Embark Studios open source project, you agree to keep to the Contributor Code of Conduct.